 In 2019 Mathew was appointed as a representative for Great Britain on the World Choir Council.
 In January 2020 Mat was appointed a Member of the Order of the British Empire (MBE) for his services to young people and music in the Queen’s New Year’s Honours List.

-Whilst he is comfortable working with all genres of music, he has a reputation for arranging and performing high quality popular, gospel and spiritual music and is in demand as composer and arranger.
+Mat has experience of working with many different types of choirs and is passionate about supporting choirs of all ages and abilities.
+Whilst he is comfortable working with all genres of music, he has a reputation for arranging and performing high quality popular, gospel and spiritual music and is in demand as a composer and arranger.
 He specialises in engaging and inspiring those who lack confidence and experience, and his enthusiasm and energy is infectious.
 He is passionate about the use of singing as a mechanism to engage, connect and transform communities.